ammarfaizi2/tcp-port-scanner/README.md

 If the connect success, the scanner will try to send some payload and check whether there is a response from the destination port.

-All necessary information will be stored in directory with name target host.
+All necessary information will be stored in directory `reports`.
 If the directory does not exist, the scanner will create it automatically.

 # Installation
 ```sh